Falklands War: Shuttle diplomacy

-On 8 April, Alexander Haig, the United States Secretary of State, arrived in London on a shuttle diplomacy mission from President Ronald Reagan to broker a peace deal based on an interim authority taking control of the islands pending negotiations.
+On 8 April Alexander Haig, the United States Secretary of State, arrived in London on a shuttle diplomacy mission from US President Ronald Reagan to broker a peace deal based on an interim authority taking control of the islands pending negotiations.
 After hearing from Thatcher that the task force would not be withdrawn unless the Argentines evacuated their troops, Haig headed for Buenos Aires.
 There he met the junta and Nicanor Costa Méndez, the foreign minister.
 Haig was treated coolly and told that Argentine sovereignty must be a pre-condition of any talks.
 Returning to London on 11 April, he found the British cabinet in no mood for compromise.
 Haig flew back to Washington before returning to Buenos Aires for a final protracted round of talks.
 These made little progress, but just as Haig and his mission were leaving, they were told that Galtieri would meet them at the airport VIP lounge to make an important concession; however, this was cancelled at the last minute.
-On 30 April, the Reagan administration announced that they would be publicly supporting the United Kingdom.
+On 30 April the Reagan administration announced that they would be publicly supporting the United Kingdom.